Articles

 Alzheimer's dementia can affect several aspects of your daily life.

-When warning signs of Alzheimer's dementia appear, it's important that you get a prompt and accurate diagnosis.
+When symptoms of Alzheimer's dementia appear, it's important that you get an accurate diagnosis right away.